Writing a Thesis Chapter

 - Preparing a conference/thesis abstract

-Students will develop their English language knowledge, the skills required to communicate their own research orally, visually and in writing, and gain an improved understanding of how to write research proposals, literature reviews and sections of chapters with appropriate and correct English grammar and style.
-The ability to plan, develop and evaluate their own and others’ English oral and written communication, and the capacity to think and communicate critically in order to create new ways of understanding will be emphasised in the course.
+Throughout the course students will develop their English language knowledge, the skills required to communicate their own research orally, visually and in writing, and gain an improved understanding of how to write research proposals and sections of chapters with appropriate and correct English grammar and style.
+The ability to plan, develop and evaluate oral and written communication in English, and the capacity to think and communicate critically in order to create new ways of understanding will be emphasised.

 For more information on the program, contact Dr Bronwen Dyson.
-If you have a technical difficulty in submitting your application, or to place your name on a waiting list, please contact .
+If you would like to place your name on a waiting list for future courses, please contact .
 Students on the waiting list will be alerted when registration opens.

-An A4 PDF flyer is available for Postgraduate Research Co-ordinators to display.
+An A4 PDF flyer is available for Supervisors and Postgraduate Research Co-ordinators to display.